tm-a-t/telegram-bot-handbook/pages/folds/index.md

 ## Built with Telegram API

 Folds is built on top of Telethon, a Telegram API library.
-This means it works without Bot API.
+This means Folds works without Bot API.

 #### Pros